Fragility and hysteretic creep in frictional granular jamming: Summary

 \acknowledgments This work was carried out under the auspices of the National Nuclear Security Administration of the U.S. Department of Energy at Los Alamos National Laboratory under Contract No. DE-AC52-06NA25396.
+The authors gratefully acknowledge helpful discussions with O. Dauchot.